DM41X User Manual

 The Printer Module has not been plugged-in (see section 4.2)

-If you have the Thermal Printer module installed, and no thermal printer is being used, program execution will not halt when encountering a VIEW or AVIEW instruction.
+If you have a printer module installed, and no thermal printer is being used, program execution will not halt when encountering a VIEW or AVIEW instruction.
 See the HP-82160A HP-IL Module manual section ‘Printing During Program Execution’ on pp. 28-29 for details about how to control your desired behavior.
-You may of course also simply Unplug the Thermal Printer module to have default (expected) behavior when not using a printer.
+You may of course also simply Unplug the printer module to have default (expected) behavior when not using a printer.

 view si xa